 They’re finally here!
 My brand new class of second graders!
 I’ve been waiting…. and waiting…and WAITING for them to arrive!
 And they finally did!
-Here’s a little recap of all of our first day of school activities and how you can use the book You’re Finally Here! for best first week of school ever!
+Here’s a little recap of all of our first day of school activities and how you can use You’re Finally Here! for best first week of school ever!

 We read the MOST precious and perfect first day book, You’re Finally Here! by Melanie Watt, author of the lovable little Scaredy Squirrel.
 This little bunny of a book character is waiting and waiting for his readers to arrive.
 I convinced my class that, I too, I’ve been waiting… and waiting…. and WAITING for them to arrive!

 We’ll use this book all week for my shiny new students to explain what took them so long to get to my class, to get to know each other, to get up and get moving, play games, give opinions, do some writing, and of course, have fun!

 On meet the teacher night, as my new 2nd graders approached our classroom, they were greeted with this….

 Every single child asked when we could read the book!
 (Mission accomplished!)
 I’ve recently made an adorable You’re Finally Here! read aloud video on YouTube to show your class if you don’t have the book, are teaching remotely, or just want to let students read it again!